gvdr/INV_anomaly_package/ReadMe.txt

 (For a complete list of required packages (from pip freeze), see requirements.txt)

-Then, install the outlier detection package by going to the outlierdetection folder and running
+Then, install the outlier detection package by running in the root folder

-poetry install
+pip install outlierdetection --no-index --find-links outlierdetection/dist/

+for the latest version, or for a specific version e.g.

+pip install outlierdetection==0.1.0 --no-index --find-links outlierdetection/dist/

+If new versions have been released and the wheels have been pulled to outlierdetection/dist/, upgrade via

+pip install --upgrade outlierdetection --no-index --find-links outlierdetection/dist/

-There should now be a link to outlierdetection/src in the site-packages folder of the virtual environment venv_p3.10
+Alternatively, the package can be installed via poetry install in the outlierdetection folder.
+Then however, there is a link to the outlierdetection/src folder in site-packages instead of a physical copy of the package files.

-The package should be importable now as, e.g.,

-import outlierdetection.univariate as UOD
+The package should be importable now as, e.g., import outlierdetection.univariate as UOD

+The currently installed version is accessible via pip show outlierdetection

 automatic tests are available: in folder outlierdetection, run